We value your privacy

 Reporting Period and Cycle

-• Local suppliers: Must obtain the valid factory registration certificate issued by the local government in accordance with the business category as well as ISO 14001 environmental certification
+• Local suppliers: Must obtain valid factory registration certificate issued by local government in accordance with the business category as well as ISO14001 environmental certification

 The Company also makes use of the supplier management platform e-SCM to ask the suppliers to provide test reports on the environmental specifications of products such as HSF (Hazardous Substance Free), so as to ensure that the products meet the RoHS requirements.
 With regard to the conflict mineral issues, promptly requesting the suppliers to ensure the compliance of the supporting materials offered thereby for proper source management in the supply chain in response to the RBA’s Responsible Minerals Initiative (RMI) while meeting the requirements of the customers.